TYLERSFOSTER/Graph-HNSW/README.md

 # Graph-HNSW Application
-***Tyler Foster***  &  ***Abdul Malik***
+***Tyler Foster***  -&-  ***Abdul Malik***

 #### Overview.
-This repo collects a refactoring of one key, sub-component of a larger graph machine learning project.
+This repo collects a refactoring of a critical sub-component of a larger graph machine learning project.

-The larger project develops a graph machine learning model that uses message passing across higher-dimensional simplices, like directed-triangles, directed tetrahedra, etc.,  to improve node classification in directed graphs.
+The larger project develops a graph machine learning model that uses message passing across higher-dimensional simplices (directed triangles, directed tetrahedra, etc.) to improve performance at node classification tasks in directed graphs.
-Because message passing in this "higher-dimensional" model only works if we've already identified higher-dimensional simplices implicit in the graph, it requires an effective algorithm that searches for higher-dimensional simplices in directed graphs.
+Because message passing across higher-dimensional simplices hidden within a given graph only works if we've already identified higher-dimensional simplices implicit in the graph, the forward pass of our graph ML model requires an effective algorithm that searches for higher-dimensional simplices in directed graphs.
-The combinatorial explosion endemic to search algorithms in graphs renders naive versions of this algorithm useless.
+The combinatorial explosion endemic to search algorithms in graphs renders naive versions of such an algorithm useless.
-In the present repository, we develop an application that takes a directed graph $G_1G_0$
+In the present repository, we develop an application that takes a directed graph $\newextarrow{\xbigtoto}{{20}{20}{20}{20}}
+   {\bigRelbar\bigRelbar{\bigtwoarrowsleft\rightarrow\rightarrow}}G_1\xbigtoto[d_1]{d_2}G_0$

 The sub-component of this larger model that we collect in the present repo does not, itself, use any machine learning